rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     To those who dare to say that at any time the Catholic Church received idols Anathema!

 In the orthodox church (the one holy catholic and apostolic church), [anathema](https://www.orthodoxpath.org/catechisms-and-articles/what-is-an-anathema/) is the most severe condemnation possible.
-Whereas *excommunication* meant you are still a member but would be denied participation in the eucharist until you repented, *anathema* was a complete separation from the church until you repented, such as for schisms and severe heresies.
+Whereas *excommunication* means you are still a member but will be denied participation in the eucharist until you repent, *anathema* is a complete separation from the church until you repent.
-In other words, iconoclasts were expelled from the church, the body of Christ, unless and until they repented.
+In other words, iconoclasts w
+have been expelled from the church, the body of Christ, unless and until they repent.

 Ultimately, iconoclasts impede us from expressing our worship of God (worship of truth) -- effectively removing the primary means (imaging) of expressing our worship, confining how we worship -- making us vulnerable to image-based idolatry (such as pornography).
 The bad fruits of iconoclastic churches demonstrate exactly this: they are not just ugly, but are likely to produce a lukewarm faith, where God becomes a lesser concern in people's daily life (such as giving God only an hour on Sunday).